 - Understand relevancy flow, from relevant pins to relevant landing pages to relevant affiliate offers (see my examples).

 - Don’t put all your eggs into Pinterest.
-Diversify and focus on YouTube, blogging and pay per click in general.
+Diversify and focus on YouTube, and blogging and eventually get into PPC in general.

 - Research other pins for the same niches you are targeting and see which images/videos stand out.
 Take lessons from them and make your own unique images using similar styles.